 ....and large charter fishing and party boat fleet could provide a unique nautical link to Jones Beach, allowing visitors an elegant means of arriving and departing the proposed U.S. Grand Prix by sea.

-Considering this proposed event's scale, both helicopter and fast-ferry service could conceivably be established from lower Manhattan to Jones Beach on race day.
+Considering the scale of this proposed event, both helicopter and fast-ferry service could be established from lower Manhattan to Jones Beach on race day.

 For example, Formula One Group, teams, sponsors, constructors, and their respective New York Tri-State Dealers, could host public and private annual events, through which all F1 races could be promoted, and done so, within such remarkable locations as: